akildunne/lend-a-hand/README.md

 ## Post MVP

 - Provide more options and resources for causes.
+- Add a favorites for users to have taylored dashboards.
 - Add a connection option so people can connect with other people that support similar causes.
 - Add a calendar tracker so the user can keep track of events with a quick overview.